- Ukraine and software development: key numbers

-- Ukraine combines world-class engineering talent with attractive costs.
-The country inspires tech leaders worldwide to set up multiple development centers.
+Ukraine combines world-class engineering talent with attractive costs.
+This country inspires tech leaders worldwide to set up multiple development centers.
 Here are key things you can expect while working with a Ukrainian engineer:

-- A strong educational background in one of STEM fields
+- A strong educational background in one of the STEM fields.

-- Experience working as part of geographically distributed team
+- Experience working on a geographically distributed team.

-- Stress-free team visits due to regular flights
+- Stress-free team visits due to convenient flight connections.